Attaining Sustainable Organizational Growth and Profitability

 These challenges are not the reasons at fault, since other businesses are able to survive, grow and thrive.
 The real (causal) reason can be attributed to mismanagement - inability of the business organization to manage its strategy very well.

 In addition to poor management decision-making, other factors that can influence successful strategy execution; may include:

 All these factors are interdependent and their influences are non-deterministic; this typically, makes it very difficult for managers to comprehend the contribution of each of the factors to successful outcomes of strategy execution.
 Each of the factors influences execution success/failure in a different way; if an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management of these factors and their influence on successful execution.

-Effective strategy execution involves closing the "execution" gap - the gap between actual/current strategy performance and intended desired performance.
-The actual strategy realized from execution is the combination of the executed part of the intended strategy - what managers have set out in advance and intend to do - as part of some important strategic plan, and emergent strategy - the executed as-needed reactions to unanticipated developments and fresh competitive pressures.
-Management needs to also understand the interactions among key execution decisions and actions, and contextual forces that create significant and persistent execution gap as measured by the Operating Model.
+Effective strategy execution management involves closing the "execution" gap - the gap between actual/current strategy performance and intended desired performance.
+The actual strategy realized from execution is the combination of the executed part of the intended (deliberate) strategy - what managers have set out in advance and intend to do - as part of some important strategic plan, and emergent strategy - the executed as-needed reactions to unanticipated developments and fresh competitive pressures.

 Strategy execution involves change in people that typically takes over a long period of time, this makes it more likely that the conditions under which the strategy formulation took place will change and unforeseen circumstances may arise to derail the execution.
 Managing organizational change requires a system of controls - a tool designed by managers to help them monitor and evaluate the progress of activities directed towards executing the organization's implemented strategy.